vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 In the current implementation, movement should happen in 3D (or less) space and be tracked using Euclidean location coordinates.
 Although we are convinced that the basic principles of Monty will also apply to abstract spaces ([potentially embedded in 3D space](https://thousandbrains.discourse.group/t/abstract-concept-in-monty/533/4)) and we know that the [brain uses different mechanisms to encode space](https://youtu.be/zRRazfFstvY), the current implementation relies on 3D Euclidean space.

 # Customizing Monty for Your Application
 The diagram below shows the base abstract classes in Monty.
 For general information on how to customize those classes, see our guide on [Customizing Monty](../customizing-monty.md).
 The Experiment class coordinates the experiment (learning and evaluation).
 It initializes and controls Monty and the environment and coordinates the interaction between them.
-The `EmbodiedEnvironment` class is wrapped in an `EnvironmentInterface` subclass, which exposes methods to interact with the environment.
+The environment that implements the `Environment` protocol is wrapped in an `EnvironmentInterface` subclass, which exposes methods to interact with the environment.
 An experiment can have two environment interfaces associated with it: one for training and one for evaluation.

 ![Class structure in tbp.monty.
 Each class can be customized independently, allowing for easy modification and testing of individual components.](../../figures/how-to-use-monty/monty_class_diagram.png#width=500px)